ribtoks/listing/docs/DEPLOYMENT.md

 serverless deploy --config serverless-api.yml
 ```

-In order to specify stage and region, add parameters `--stage dev --region "us-east-1"`.
+This command will deploy resources to `dev` stage and to `us-east-1` region so if you want to use something else, you have to add parameters `--stage dev --region "us-east-1"`.

 ## Configure confirm and redirect URLs